 The most common building frontage in the neighbourhood is that of a single-family home on a single lot.
 This sets up a recognizable rhythm of spacing from house to house.
-New higher density development will be built on larger sites possibly disrupting this established pattern.
+New higher density development will be built on larger sites disrupting this established pattern.

-New development should provide a frontage character that is compatible with existing single-family development.
+New development should provide a frontage character which is compatible with existing single-family development.
 It should also create visual interest and avoid an anonymous box-like image.

-- (a) Physically breaking the building into a number of smaller elements. - (b) Visually breaking facades into smaller individual components. - (c) Articulating building facades to express individual units.
+- (a) Physically breaking new development into a number of smaller buildings except when adjacent to the ALRT. - (b) Visually breaking facades into smaller individual components. - (c) Articulating building facades to express individual units.